 Most of us like to watch a game show now and again.
-Sometimes there’s that contestant that you look at and think ‘They won’t win anything, they’ll be out in the first round’.
+Sometimes there’s that contestant that you look at and think ‘They won’t win anything’.
 Half an hour later and they’ve won the big prize.
 Despite all the odds, that person has the self-belief that they can succeed.

 They’ve had the confidence to apply to go on the show in the first place.
 They’ve been brave enough to go on TV and potentially open themselves up to public failure.
 Because of their self-belief they’ve given themselves that opportunity to win and sometimes to change their lives.

 I’m not suggesting that every time you submit a CV, fill in a job application or go to an interview that you’re taking part in some kind of gameshow.
-I’m saying that the kind of positive attitude that winning contestants have to keep going and believe they are capable of succeeding, is what we need when looking for a new role in this constantly changing career market.
+I’m saying that winning contestants keep going and believe they are capable of succeeding.
+This is what we need when looking for a new role in this constantly changing career market.

 We all have skills and experience that have the potential to be valued by a new employer.
 However, if we constantly put barriers in our way, our chances of realising that potential get reduced as each barrier goes up.
 Some of these common barriers are: